top of page

 Up until the 1950s, the area was grazed and was home to many rare plants, and wildlife including the now endangered marsh fritillary butterfly.
 Since cessation of grazing, the site has dried out due to the invasion of scrub and trees, leading to loss of habitat and a decline in species.

-The grazing will ensure that areas that have been cleared already remain open, and will encourage the return of a diverse range of species that were last recorded in the 1982 Biological Report, steered by the extensive knowledge of the late Dr Francis Rose, who lived locally in Liss and was widely regarded as the greatest British field botanist of our time.
+The grazing ensures that cleared areas remain open, to encourage the return of a diverse range of species that were last recorded in the 1982 Biological Report, steered by the extensive knowledge of the late Dr Francis Rose, who lived locally in Liss and was widely regarded as the greatest British field botanist of our time.

 N.B.
 Dog owners must keep their dogs under control, and not allow them to enter the enclosures where the cows are.